ajitrajasekharan/unsupervised_NER/README.md

  - This can now be run as a service. run_servers.sh
  - Simple Ensembling service added for combining results of multiple NER servers

+## Second version usage notes
+ - If the install runs into issess, we could start the services independantly to isolate problem.
+ - First install descriptors [service](https://github.com/ajitrajasekharan/bert_descriptors.git).
+Confirm it works.
+Then install NER [service](https://github.com/ajitrajasekharan/unsupervised_NER.git).
+Do this for both models (bio and phi).
+Then test ensemble service.
+Ensemble is in the subdirectory _ensemble_ in the NER service.
+ - Test sets to test the output of NER against 11 benchmarks are in [this repository](https://github.com/ajitrajasekharan/ner_test.git).
+ - This repository can be used as a metric to test a pretrained model trained from scratch.
+We can give the model an F1-score just like we do fine tuned model.
+To do this, we need to convert human labels file _(e.g. bootstrap_entities.txt)_ into magnified entity vectors using this [repository](https://github.com/ajitrajasekharan/bert_vector_clustering.git).
+Just invoke run.sh and use the _subword neighbor clustering option_ .
+If we want to pick the initial terms to label - the creation of bootstrap_entities.txt itself, run the same tool, but just choose the _generate cluster_ option and adaptive clustering.
+This will yield about 4k cluster pivots.
+We can start labeling them and then create entity vectors.
+The entity vectors (e.g. labels.txt) can then be used with descriptor [service](https://github.com/ajitrajasekharan/bert_descriptors.git) to test model.
+If we are creating new entity types, then the entity map file needs to be updated accordingly to map subtypes to types, or just add new types.

 ###  First Version Usage notes